 - realise the expressions and functioning of democracy today and in the past and the responsibilities they have as citizens

-- begin an introduction to the history of Quebec and Canada
+- have an introduction to the history of Quebec and Canada

-Length of activity: 1.5 hours, or according to your needs.
+Length of activity: 90 minutes, or according to your needs

 Group capacity: 60 visitors